 Dealing with Grief

-It may not be possible to work through your grief alone.
+It may not be possible to work through your grief alone after losing a child.
 We can recommend support groups, counselors, books, and videos which deal specifically with child bereavement.
 Ask us to recommend a specific book, or visit your local library.

-It is important for parents to realize that severe grief can make them feel like they’re going crazy.
+It is important for parents to realize that severe grief after losing a child can make them feel like they’re going crazy.
 If you are afraid your grief is out of control, you might consider asking your clergy, doctor, or funeral director to suggest a counselor.
 You may be relieved to find that your problems, in this situation, are normal.

 Finally, remember that other people will likely feel very awkward around you because they will not know what to say.
 You can help bridge the gap by simply telling them what you need and letting them know if it is alright to mention your deceased child.